squall2046/liri-node-app/README.md

        * Plot of the movie.
        * Actors in the movie.

---   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+:fast_forward:   * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-##:page_facing_up:4. node liri.js do-what-it-says
+## :page_facing_up:4. node liri.js do-what-it-says
      * It will run `spotify-this-song` for "I Want it That Way" as follows the text in local `random.txt`.

 ### :ballot_box_with_check:Log